gajendra-ingle/PG-Accomodation/README.md

 </div>

 <div>
-<p>&nbsp As the name specifies “PAYING GUEST ACCOMODATION SYSTEM” is a software developed for managing various activities in the PG.</p>
+<p>&nbsp As the name specifies “PAYING GUEST ACCOMMODATION SYSTEM” is a software developed for managing various activities in the PG.</p>
 </div>

 <div>